 The Roof of

 Rising to the pinnacle of the Earth, the Tibetan plateau bestows the source of many major rivers of the region, including the Yangtze, Indus, Mekong, Ganges, and Brahmaputra—creating astonishing canyons and valleys cut through with pure waters below soaring ridgelines.
 This daunting land of frozen peaks and windy flatlands is warmed by hospitable and gentle-hearted people.
-The traditional homeland of the ethnic groups of Sherpa, Monpa, Tamang, Qiang and Lhoba people—and today including Chinese Han and Hui peoples—Tibet traces its history back to Neolithic inhabitants emigrated from China.
+The traditional homeland of the ethnic groups of Sherpa, Monpa, Tamang, Qiang, and Lhoba people—and today including Chinese Han and Hui peoples—Tibet traces its history back to Neolithic inhabitants emigrating from China.

 You will find prayer flags streaming over high mountain passes and prayer wheels lining important passageways, as well as stylized hemispherical monuments known as chortens gloriously whitewashed and gilded.
-The sacred temples, structures and monasteries that remain are wonders to behold—such as Samye, the first monastery built in Tibet; Drepung, at one time the world’s largest monastery, housing 10,000 monks; and the colossal hilltop dzong fortress Potala Palace, for more than three centuries the winter home for Dalai Lamas.
+The sacred temples, structures, and monasteries that remain are wonders to behold—such as Samye, the first monastery built in Tibet; Drepung, at one time the world’s largest monastery, housing 10,000 monks; and the colossal hilltop dzong fortress Potala Palace, for more than three centuries the winter home for Dalai Lamas.

-Come discover the compelling secrets of Tibet—from exploring the exotic bazaars of Lhasa to following a segment of the old silk and salt caravan route, to stopping by holy lakes and remote monasteries, and coming to know Mount Everest—what Tibetans call Chomolungma, “Goddess Mother of the World.”
+Come discover the compelling secrets of Tibet—from exploring the exotic bazaars of Lhasa to following a segment of the old silk and salt caravan route to stopping by holy lakes and remote monasteries, and coming to know Mount Everest—what Tibetans call Chomolungma, “Goddess Mother of the World.”